PhD Human Geography / Programme details

 Our PhD students are members of these groups, and all are appointed two supervisors to assist them with their research.

-Recent PhD graduates have been appointed to positions at leading universities in Europe, North America and the Far East, while others now shape national and international policy agendas through their work in government agencies, research institutes and activist organisations.
+Recent PhD graduates have been appointed to positions at leading universities in Europe, North America and the East Asia, while others now shape national and international policy agendas through their work in government agencies, research institutes and activist organisations.

 Our work examines national and international urban environments, what affects them, and how we can help to create a fair and sustainable future.